 The Crucifixion Eclipse

-The Crucifixion and its concurrent eclipse was predictable eighteen years in advance.
-What exact day did the Crucifixion occur?
-Here is the most precise answer you will ever find, April 17, 33 A.D.
+The Crucifixion and its simultaneous eclipse was predictable eighteen years in advance.
+Ever wonder what the exact day was that the Crucifixion take place?
+It took place on April 17, 33 A.D.
 Check this link for the date given and you’ll see it’s a Friday, Good Friday.
 If you happen to have accurate planetarium software, set it for Jerusalem on this day.
 You’ll see a solar eclipse, where the sun is obscured by the moon, happened close to 3 P.M. on the first Good Friday.

 Here’s the next piece of the puzzle: The New Testament indicates Christ was crucified during a sixth to ninth hour solar eclipse, see the Book of Luke chapter 23, verse 44 (noon to 3pm, by today’s clocks).
-Completing the puzzle, Christ died at 33 years of age, in 33 AD.
+Finishing the puzzle, Christ died at 33 years of age, in 33 AD.

 The Moon’s Orbit is Slowing 10/10/09.
-If you would like to see this for yourself check this image generated by planetarium software (this graphic was created by Starry Night Backyard).
-There is an interesting three hour discrepancy between the time when the Bible says the crucifixion eclipse occurred (see above and below), and when the planetarium software indicates that it does.
+If you would like to see this phenomenon for yourself check this image generated by planetarium software (this graphic was created by Starry Night Backyard).
+There is an interesting three hour discrepancy between the time when the Bible says the crucifixion eclipse occurred, and when the planetarium software indicates that the same eclipse does.
 Could this be an error in the software algorithm?
 That’s extremely doubtful, they claim 10 arc second accuracy going back 3,000 years.
-What they cannot do is verify their handbook algorithms against first hand observations written down in 33 A.D. — until now.
+What they cannot do is verify their handbook algorithms against first hand observations written down in 33 A.D. — that is until now.

-If not an unaccountable software error, then today’s moon, and its derived rate of revolution, is slower now than the rate at the time of Christ.
-What would that mean?
-It would mean that eventually the centrifugal pull between the moon and earth will degrade, and the moon will stop circling the earth.
+Discounting any highly improbable software error, then today’s moon, and its derived rate of revolution, is slower now than the rate at the time of Christ.
+This would mean that eventually the centrifugal pull between the moon and earth will degrade, and the moon will stop circling the earth.
 Eventually, there is little doubt that the moon collides with our planet, which is what moons usually do over eons of time anyhow.